Donald Trump nominated for Nobel Peace Prize after Israel-UAE peace accord

 "I do not feel that I deserve to be in the company of so many of the transformative figures who have been honoured by this prize," he said.

-Mr Tybring-Gjedde also nominated Mr Trump for the prize in 2018, citing his Singapore summit with Kim.
+Tybring-Gjedde also nominated Trump for the prize in 2018, citing his Singapore summit with Kim.

 That year, it was won jointly by Dr Denis Mukwege and Nadia Murad "for their efforts to end the use of sexual violence as a weapon of war and armed conflict".